-Re-Installing the Water Shield
+Re-installing The Water Shield

 - 1. Slide the water shield into its former position. - 2.
-Re-install the logic board, reconnect the wiring harnesses, and re-install the inlet (See Figure 4-8).
+Re-install the logic board, reconnect the wiring harnesses, and re-install the inlet (see figure 3-5).

-Removing the Lower Harness and Cell Assembly
+Removing The Lower Harness And Cell Assembly

-- 1. Remove the water shield (see Removing the Water Shield in the preceding paragraph for this procedure). - 2.
-Unhook the circuit board by pushing back on the catch (see Figure 4-9), then remove the board.
+- Remove the water shield (see Removing The Water Shield in the preceding paragraph if you are not familiar with this procedure). - 2.
+Push back on the catch (as shown in figure 4-9) to unhook the board, then remove the board.

 Figure 4-9.
-Removing the Cell Assembly
+Removing The Cell Assembly